MEO Meers Observatory

 Oklahoma Geological Survey

-The Meers Fault is a profound structural dislocation, forms the frontal fault zone between the Wichita Uplift to the south and the Anadarko Basin to the north.
+The Meers Fault The Meers fault, a profound structural dislocation, forms the frontal fault zone between the Wichita Uplift to the south and the Anadarko Basin to the north.
 The Meers fault is part of the Pennsylvanian Frontal Fault System that stretches from the southeast to the northwest through south central and southwest Oklahoma and into the Texas Panhandle.

 The characteristics of the fault are unusual for The Mid-Continental United States.
 A distinct fault trace is Visible form near Saddle Mountain to Cache Creek, at least 15 miles.
 Scientists had believed that the last major movement occurred during the Pennsylvanian period some 300 million years ago.
 However, recent studies show the time of the last major movement occurred 500 to 2000 years ago, and that the Meers fault could produce a magnitude 7 earthquake in the future.